Advice for Starting a Podcast

 You might also find this Reddit post useful.

 If you don’t want to use a laptop in your interviews, you’ll need a dedicated sound recorder.
-We used to use the Tascam DR-60DMKII but you might be better off with a Zoom recorder — best is probably the Podtrak P4, but the H5 is good also.
+A Zoom recorder fits the bill — best is probably the Podtrak P4, but the H5 is good also.
 You can plug any XLR mic into this, including the SM7B and Procaster.
+We used to use the Tascam DR-60DMKII, which worked great, but isn’t centrally designed for podcasting.

 If you also care about portability and price, consider going for the kind of ‘dynamic’ microphone that is used for stage performances.
 There’s a ‘go-to’ option here, which is the Shure SM58.
 It sounds great, it’s £100, and by all accounts it’s practically unbreakable.
-I’m fairly confident this is what the 80,000 Hours podcast uses.
+Someone recently told us:

 A $100 setup with good mic technique will sound better than a $1,000 setup with bad technique.

-For editing our episodes, we currently use a program called Reaper.
+For editing our episodes, we used a program called Reaper.
 It’s extraordinarily fully-featured and not too expensive.
 They also have a generous and indefinitely extendable free trial.
-You’ll want to spend some time (about an hour) setting up various plugins and keyboard shortcuts.
+If you are editing your episodes yourself, and you want to do it properly, you should spend some time (about an hour) setting up various plugins and keyboard shortcuts.
 It’s a faff, but it’ll probably speed up your workflow by something like 25%.
 We both used this excellent guide.
 If you don’t want to work through all of it, just focus on the section explaining how to set up keyboard shortcuts.
 Here’s a 400-page ‘up and running’ guide to Reaper if you need some bedtime reading.
+Hindenburg also comes recommended, and could be better than Reaper for all I know.
+It’s designed with the spoken word in mind.
+I recommend against Adobe Audition, for what it’s worth.

 To get social media sites to recognise ‘share preview’ images, you need to include some meta tags in the html.
 Twitter has some specific ones, and Facebook uses the Open Graph protocol.
 To make these images, we first find a fitting image with a Creative Commons license.
 The best site I know of for this is Unsplash.
 The Public Domain Review is also very fun.
 We prepare these images in Figma.